oneupsecurity/security-findings-templates/templates/Username Enumeration.md

 # Description

-The [TKTK application name] application leaks the registration status of usernames through [TKTK login error messages, HTTP response codes, etc.].
+The [TKTK application name] application discloses the registration status of usernames through [TKTK login error messages, HTTP response codes, etc.].
 This allows attackers to perform more efficient brute-force attempts to gain unauthorized access to accounts.

-Username enumeration occurs when a feature can be leveraged to determine whether a username is or is not registered.
+Username enumeration occurs when a feature can be leveraged to determine the registration status of a username.
 Account registration status may be disclosed directly through server responses such as error messages, HTTP response codes, or HTTP redirects.
 Additionally, account registration status may be determined by side-channel attacks, such as measuring timing differences of processing HTTP requests with registered and non-registers usernames.
 Attackers who determine valid usernames can use the information to reduce the required search-space to brute force credentials for accounts.

 The [TKTK application name] application leaks the registration status of usernames through [TKTK login error messages, HTTP response codes, etc.].
 [TKTK explain what was vulnerable and why.
 Ex, The user registration function displays an error message if a user already exists.]